Evaluating Surrogates in Individualized Treatment Rules: Estimation and Inference

-Like the gain estimator, efficiency estimation requires only three bias terms, reflecting the fact that it involves only the surrogate-based ITR without requiring the optimal outcome-based ITR.
-Finally, under appropriate regularity conditions, we obtain asymptotic normality for the efficiency estimator.
+Like the surrogate gain estimator, surrogate efficiency estimation requires only three bias terms, since the surrogate efficiency estimator depends only on the surrogate-optimal ITR, not the outcome-optimal ITR.
+Under regularity conditions, we obtain asymptotic normality for the surrogate efficiency estimator.

-\begin{proposition} If $R_{1, n} + R_{3, n} + R_{5, n} = o_{\mathbb{P}}(n^{-1/2})$, then
+\begin{proposition} If $D_{1, n} + D_{3, n} + D_{5, n} = o_{P}(n^{-1/2})$, then

-where $\sigma_V^2(\lambda) = \operatorname{Var}\left[ \psi_\lambda(Y, A, X;\, \eta_\lambda)\right]$. \end{proposition}
+where $\sigma_V^2(\lambda) = \operatorname{Var}\left[ \phi_{V, \lambda}(Y, A, X;\, \eta)\right]$. \end{proposition}